 Our staffing business is vulnerable to economic fluctuations.
-Companies tend to use fewer temporary employees as economic activity slows, while recruiting employees to fill our customers' needs becomes increasingly difficult during robust economic periods.
+Companies tend to use fewer temporary employees as economic activity slows and recruiting employees to fill our customers' needs becomes increasingly difficult during robust economic periods.

 Demand for our staffing services is sensitive to changes in the level of economic activity in the regions in which we do business.
 As economic activity slows down, companies often reduce their use of temporary employees before undertaking layoffs of permanent staff, resulting in decreased demand for staffing services.
-A continued significant economic downturn, particularly in the Western United States, could have a material adverse effect on our results of operations and financial condition.
 During strong economic periods, on the other hand, we often experience shortages of qualified employees to meet customer needs.